-After cutting his teeth at clubs like Circus Disco and Avalon, as well as Burning Man and Moontribe’s decadently creative desert settings, he went to Miami for the 2005 Winter Music Conference.
+After cutting his teeth at clubs like Circus Disco and Avalon, as well as Burning Man and California’s decadently creative desert settings, he went to Miami for the 2005 Winter Music Conference.
 And there, in the midst of a nine-day blowout, he sealed his fate at Space where, during a Deep Dish set, he broke his leg – while dancing!

 Forced to stay put until his leg healed, Anton convalesced by buying used DJ equipment on eBay, a “How To” book on Amazon, and a shopping cart full of music on Beatport.
 Applying his legendary laser focus during months of practice to teach himself the skills he required, followed by a few humbling gigs and a lot more focused practice, he finally had the skills and confidence to go public.